ZoirosN/SMEs-Questonnaire/README.md

 # Java Application

 This is a Java application implemented for Windows.
+It is a questionnaire to evaluate the Cybersecurity Readyness and Compliance for SMEs.

 ## About